LinkenaugerJ/GCP-Python-scripts/README.md

 #BQTableAudit.py runs through every dataset and pulls metadata for each table.
 The output is in a .csv but it can be loaded back into a BQ table and using a data visualization tool such as Looker Studio can show trends in your BQ instances over time.

+#get-iam-policy.py runs the gcloud command get-iam-policy and then inputs the results into a BQ table.